-In Black and White is a humorous nightmare vision of a human being’s tumultuous relationship with himself.
-The comic heights Tanizaki takes us to are set against a landscape both hyperbolic and appealingly banal.
-It has the potential to be delightful for those who have a sense of humor about the writing life, anxiety or just the simple terrors of everyday existence.
+In Black and White is a thoughtful and thoroughly entertaining read, set against a landscape both hyperbolic and banal.
+This novel has the potential to be an intellectual delight for those who have a sense of humor about the writing life, anxiety or the simple terrors of everyday existence.